Lyapunov control-inspired strategies for quantum combinatorial optimization: Quantum Lyapunov control

 Quantum Lyapunov control (QLC) is a local-in-time method for identifying controls to asymptotically steer the dynamics of a quantum system towards a desired objective \cite{PhysRevLett.69.2172, doi:10.1063/1.467132, SUGAWARA1995113, OHTSUKI1998627, A902103E, doi:10.1063/1.1559680,1272601, Mirrahimi2005ReferenceTT, doi:https://doi.org/10.1002/9780470431917.ch2}.
 The controls are identified utilizing a feedback law, which is derived from a suitable control Lyapunov function \cite{10.5555/545735}, chosen to capture the target objective.
 In this section, we describe the theory of QLC and outline certain results from the literature pertaining to its asymptotic convergence behavior.
 We begin by considering a quantum system whose dynamics are governed by

-where $\Hp$ is the \emph{drift} Hamiltonian and $\Hd$ is the \emph{control} Hamiltonian that couples a scalar, time-dependent control function $\beta(t)$ to the system.
+where $|\psi(t)\rangle$ is the system state vector, we have set $\hbar = 1$, and $\Hp$ and $\Hd$ denote the (unitless) ``drift'' and ``control'' Hamiltonians, and the latter couples a scalar, time-dependent control function $\beta(t)$ to the system.
 In this article, we choose our QLC objective to be the minimization of $\langle \Hp \rangle = \langle \psi(t)| \Hp |\psi(t)\rangle$, and thus seek a QLC strategy for designing $\beta(t)$ to accomplish this.
 We proceed by defining a Lyapunov function

 to capture our QLC objective.
 Then, to minimize $\Ep$ we seek to design $\beta(t)$ such that the QLC condition

 is satisfied.
 There is significant flexibility in choosing $\beta(t)$ to satisfy Eq.~(\ref{Eq:ddt}).
 Namely, given that